HeinrichHartmann/HeinrichHartmann.github.io/elements/docs/smooth-functions.md

 ## Tangent Vectors

-In this section we construct tangent and co-tangent space at the origin $0 \in \IR^n$.
+In this section we construct tangent and co-tangent vectors spaces at the origin $0 \in \IR^n$.
-In order to study higher differentials like $\del_i^2$ we will also need to construct tangent modules of vector fields.

 **Tangent Space**